Proof of the geometric Langlands conjecture V: the multiplicity one theorem: Calculation of the fundamental group

-We will denote by the same symbol $\CL_{\CP_{Z_G}}$ the pullback of the above $\mu_\infty$-torsor along the map \eqref{e:to gerbes}.
+\sssec{} We will denote by the same symbol $\CL_{\CP_{Z_G}}$ the pullback of the above $\mu_\infty$-torsor along the map \eqref{e:to gerbes}.
 By a slight abuse of notation, we will continue to use the same symbol $\CL_{\CP_{Z_G}}$ the corresponding \'etale local system of $k$-vector spaces on $\Bun_\cG$.

-By \propref{p:pi 1 Bun}, every \'etale local system of $k$-vector spaces on a given component of $\Bun_\cG$ splits as a direct sum of 1-dimensional ones, and each of the latter is isomorphic to the restriction of $\CL_{\CP_{Z_G}}$ for some $\CP_{Z_G}$.
+By \propref{p:pi 1 Bun}, every \'etale local system of $k$-vector spaces on a given component of $\Bun_\cG$ splits as a direct sum of 1-dimensional ones, and by \lemref{l:every torsor}, each of the latter is isomorphic to the restriction of $\CL_{\CP_{Z_G}}$ for some $\CP_{Z_G}$.

 \sssec{} Since $\CL_{\CP_{Z_G}}$, viewed as an \'etale local system of $k$-vector spaces comes from a $\mu_\infty$-torsor, we can canonically associate to it a de Rham local system, which we will still denote by the same character $\CL_{\CP_{Z_G}}$.